zacanger/niddesa/text/book/00-introduction.md

 when in print.
 This results in a significantly shorter version than the transliterated Pali editions.

+I have also chosen to use the term 'Rhinoceros' rather than 'Rhinoceros Horn';
+there is some debate about this, and maybe when I can read the Pali I'll feel differently, but the meaning of the sutta is the same either way (unless you're a rhinoceros expert, maybe).

 ### Credits and Licenses

 The Sinhala was sourced from